 I've been reading Rowena Murray's Writing in Social Spaces, and it has helped me articulate something that underpins a lot of my work.
 Community is important to your ability to do this work.
 This got long, if what you really want are suggestions for creating writing community, jump here.
 When I … [Read more...]

-A good plan can reduce the stress and overwhelm you experience trying to juggle all your different responsibilities.
-This is why I have developed planning classes for members of the Academic Writing Studio.
-In this rather long post, I set out the fundamental principles that guide my planning … [Read more...]
+I've created an audio version of the post so you can listen to it on your commute, or while you're cooking, or whatever.
+Listen here: A good plan can reduce the stress and overwhelm you experience trying to juggle all your different responsibilities.
+This is why I have developed planning … [Read more...]